-If you are getting married in a Church of England you may need to give notice of marriage at a Register Office.
-You should consult the Church Minister.
+If you are getting married in a Church of England you should consult the Church Minister.

 You both must give notice in person - no one else can do it on your behalf.

 Your notice is publicly displayed for 28 days, after which the authority for your marriage or civil partnership may be granted.
-Each notice is valid for 1 year, but if you decide to change venue, new notices must be given.
-(If you are marrying abroad, these conditions may vary).
+Each notice is valid for 1 year, but if you decide to change venue, new notices must be given (GOV.UK provides advice if you are getting married abroad as conditions can vary).

-If you intend to marry or form a civil partnership in a different area, you should also contact the local register office for that area before you give notice, to ensure that officials will be available on the day.
+If you intend to marry or form a civil partnership outside of Solihull, you should also contact the local register office for that area before you give notice, to ensure that officials will be available on the day.

 Fees and how to make an appointment

 If you live in Solihull you will need to make an appointment to give notice by telephoning 0121 704 8002.

 The fee for the notice is £35 per person which is payable as a booking fee at the time of booking your appointment.